[Last updated July 8, 2025]

 From a bird’s-eye view, the government needs “taxable events” to occur in order to generate revenue.
 Taxable events are transactions that trigger the generation and subsequent collection of taxes.
 For example, when you sell a car, the sale itself is the taxable event, and taxes are owed on that transaction.

 When you contribute to a 401(k), a 403(b), or other types of tax-deferred retirement accounts, your contributions are deducted from your pretax income.
-After the deduction, the remaining income is taxed, and the rest is your take-home pay.
+After this deduction, your remaining income is taxed, and the rest is your take-home pay.
 In other words, the contributions to many types of retirement accounts are made before the taxation event occurs.

 Over time, those contributions accumulate.
 The funds in these accounts are generally invested in equities or bonds by plan administrators, allowing them to grow beyond your initial contributions.
 However, the money in these accounts, including any growth and returns from investments, has never been taxed.